BlueMedoraPublic/netapp-cookbook/README.md

 netapp Cookbook
 ===============
 This cookbook will install and configure the following NetApp software for usage:

-*NetApp On Command API Services*
+*NetApp On Command API Services* or *NetApp On Command Service Level Manager* (API Services Replacement)

-*NetApp On Command Service Level Manager* (API Services Replacement) *NetApp On Command Unified Manager*
+*NetApp On Command Unified Manager*

 *NetApp On Command Performance Manager*

 Requirements